 Your Comprehensive Guide to the NLC

 The relief, particularly amongst travel nurses when the Nursing Licensure Compact (NLC) was implemented in 2000, was palpable.
-Finally, RNs, LPNs and LVNs in compact states didn’t have to go through the burdensome and expensive process to obtain additional state licenses in every additional state.
+Finally, RNs, LPNs, and LVNs in compact states didn’t have to go through the burdensome and expensive process to obtain new state licenses in every additional state.

-The NLC allows nurses in compact states to apply for one multi-state nurse license to practice from their respective Board of Nursing (BON) that, via the interstate agreement, allowed them to practice in other compact states.
-A visionary agreement that brought together an unprecedented number of state BONs who, with courageous leadership and modern ideas, tackled the public health issues affected by an ongoing nursing shortage.
+The NLC allows nurses in compact states to apply for one multi-state nurse license that, via the interstate agreement, allowed them to practice in other compact states.
+A visionary agreement that brought together an unprecedented number of state Boards of Nursing (BONs) who, with courageous leadership and modern ideas, tackled the public health issues affected by an ongoing nursing shortage.

 Nurse Licensure Compact (NLC) Authorization

-- Compact licensed nurses to quickly respond to natural disasters across state lines.
+- Quickly respond to natural disasters across state lines.

-- Compact licensed nurses to fill the gap in states where staffing is an ongoing challenge, i.e. rural areas.
+- Fill the gap in states where staffing is an ongoing challenge, i.e. rural areas.

-- Compact licensed nurses to practice virtually via telehealth from another compact state.
+- Practice virtually via telehealth from another compact state.